eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/plugin_overview.rst

 Once you have specified all the required information, the configuration can be invoked like any Eclipse launch configuration.

+back to Contents_

 Debugging your Modules
 ----------------------

 The Acceleo plug-ins also include a debugger for your Acceleo modules.
 The debugger allows you to set breakpoints inside your Acceleo templates and thus follow their execution step by step.

-To debug an Acceleo module, follow the sames steps as described above to create a launch configuration, but use the *Debug as* menu instead of *Run as*.
+To debug an Acceleo module, follow the same steps as described above to create a launch configuration, but use the *Debug as* menu instead of *Run as*.
 Once you have a launch configuration, it can be invoked either as a normal launch or as a debug launch.

 To put a breakpoint in a template, simply double-click inside the left margin of the Acceleo editor on the target line.
-Note that you can only put breakpoints on lines which contain Acceleo expressions, not on lines which only sport fixed text output.
+Note that you can only put breakpoints on lines which contain Acceleo expressions, not on lines which only contain fixed text output.

 The Acceleo debugger has some support for conditional breakpoints: once you have set a breakpoint, simply click on it